-Trying to weigh an angry or uncooperative bear is a difficult task.
-You can estimate its weight by looking at the size of its footprints or tracks.
+Although zookeepers may have the equipment and controlled circumstances needed to weigh a bear, in the wild you generally need to rely on estimates of weight.
+You can make a reasonable estimate by looking at the size of its footprints or tracks.
 The size of a bear's paws, and the size of the prints it leaves, allows you to make a rough estimate of the bear's size, maturity and likely weight.
-If you track bears in the wild, take precautions to avoid provoking a bear into attacking.
+While in bear country, take precautions to avoid provoking a bear into attacking.
 Be particularly careful when mother bears are with young cubs.

 Measure the bear's footprint by laying your tape measure or ruler to the side of the print.
 Write down the length of the footprint at its longest part, from heel to toe.
 Also, measure the width of the print.